bm4cs/dots/README.md

 -   Terminal where possible such as [suckless](https://suckless.org/)
 -   Prefer a BSD or a lean Linux distro
 -   No bloated desktop environment (DE)
--   Use a tiling window manager (WM) over bloated desktop environments (DE)
+-   Use a tiling window manager aka a tiler
 -   `vi` keys everywhere
 -   `neovim` is my editor